chatox/networks-science-course/practicum/as01_cytoscape_movie.md

 A .zip or .tar.gz file containing your report, your code, and the data files you generated.

 The report should be an insightful, informative, readable, beautiful, clear, concise document in PDF with images from Cytoscape and your findings.
 Be creative.
 Feel free to focus on a sub-category of movies or actors if you have some interesting finding to report on them.
 The recommended length for the report is 2 pages and the maximum 5 pages.
+If you used colors, indicate what is the meaning of each color (a legend).

 The code should be the Python notebook (.ipynb file) that you wrote.